Algorithmic Persuasion Through Simulation: Introduction

+We consider a model of Bayesian Persuasion that combines \emph{partial information} on the receiver (modeled as a privately informed receiver) and sender \emph{learning} to refine this partial information (for the sake of computing a better messaging policy).
+We posit that the sender can consult an external information source --- put differently, \emph{query the oracle} --- at some cost.
+For concreteness, we focus on a sender with either a fixed budget of oracle queries, or subject to per-query costs.

-An agent-informed oracle can also be a metaphor for market research that the sender performs before interacting with the receiver.
-For example, a startup may test out its funding pitch on smaller venture capital firms before trying to persuade a larger firm to fund their business.
-A company may run a customer survey before bringing a new product or service to market, or experiment on a fraction of users in online services \citep[\eg][]{KohaviLSH09,KohaviAB-2015}.
-Again, the ``queries'' in these settings are expensive; a startup may have a limited number of venture capital firms that it can pitch to, and a company may be limited in the number of customers/users it can survey without disrupting overall sales.\looseness-1
+In the context of Bayesian persuasion, such settings may naturally arise when, \eg the sender is a large online marketplace who experiments on some fraction of its users -- which needs to be small to avoid disrupting overall sales.
+As another example, a startup may test out its funding pitch on smaller venture capital firms before trying to persuade a larger firm to fund their business.
+Likewise, a company may run a customer focus group before bringing a new product or service to market.
+Again, such market research is subject to a cost-benefits tradeoff.